endriyanira/invoice-module/README.md

 ## Usage

+- Configure database credentials in the `config.js` file.
 - Access the application at `http://localhost:3000` for the frontend.
 - API endpoints can be accessed via the backend server running at `http://localhost:5000`.
 - You can update the backend server running port at `backend/bin/www` file.